 In 1242, there was a frustrated rematch of the knights of the Order of Santiago.
 Only in 1253, under the reign of D. Alfonso III, the village of Silves and its castle returned to the hands of Portugal.

 Imagine now the battles, the blood spilled there, all the pain, the torture, the despair.
 Today, we visit the area in peace and feel amazed.
-What once was a site of terror is now a place for tourism — this is evolution.
+What once was a site of horror is now a place for tourism.
+This is evolution.

 The exterior of the castle

 Silves Castle is visible from many points of Silves.
-It couldn’t be different, because castles traditionally appeared in high grounds to facilitate surveillance and defense.
+It couldn’t be different because castles traditionally appeared on high grounds to facilitate surveillance and defense.

 The closer we get to its walls, the bigger the thrills.
-My imagination flows: I visualize the workers building that marvel of engineering and architecture.
-Oh, wait, I also see other inhabitants in their routines… feeling the past in such an intense concentration that I can almost touch someone passing by.
+My imagination flows frantically.
+I visualize the workers building that marvel of engineering and architecture.
+Oh, wait, I also see other inhabitants in their routines … feeling the past in such an intense concentration that I can almost touch someone passing by.
 I can even smell their food and other aromas.

 Suddenly, the huge, preserved walls intimidate us but make an irresistible invitation to a visit.

 A few steps from the main entrance, pay attention to an enormous bronze statue.
 It is a tradition for tourists to take pictures there.
-The statue is a tribute to D. Sancho I — the one who appeared in the section “A bit of history.”
+The figure is a tribute to D. Sancho I, who appeared in the section “A bit of history.”

 Interesting, Damas.
 And I can see he holds a letter.
 Can I take a closer look at it?

-Now… it’s time for you to enter the castle with me.
+Now it’s time to enter the castle with me.